AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 1. For **[!UICONTROL Persistence Lifetime (seconds)]**, enter the length of time, in seconds, that you want the persistent cookie to last.

-   The default value of 31,536,000 seconds is equal to one year, and is the maximum time allowed.
+   The default value of 31,536,000 seconds is equal to one year.
+The maximum time allowed is 100 years.

 1. Set **[!UICONTROL Enable "Remember Me"]** to one of the following: